-Improper or inconsistent CIS use can compromise clinical service and safety.
-Accordingly, all CIS users share interest in peer-endorsed minimum use for meaningful use.
-CIS minimum use norms apply to all Clinicians who see patients where Connect Care is the record of care.
-Clinicians may comply directly or ensure compliance with the help of other members of the health care team.
-The norms, together with practical tips and metrics, appear in:
+Improper or inconsistent clinical information system (CIS) use can compromise clinical service and safety.
+Accordingly, all CIS users share interest in peer-endorsed expectations of one another.
+"Minimum Use Norms" are about safe and equitable use of the CIS.
+They apply to all clinicians who see patients where Connect Care is the record of care.
+Clinicians may comply personally and directly.
+Alternately, they may participate in groups that ensure compliance as a team responsibility.

-Connect Care will organize training, communication, and feedback to promote adherence to the following clinical information system (CIS) use norms where Connect Care is the record of care:
+Connect Care users require (of one another) adherence to the following CIS minimum use norms wherever Connect Care is the record of care:

-- Ordering - All tests, interventions and medications that can be ordered in the CIS must be ordered in the CIS.
+Order Entry - All tests, interventions and medications that can be ordered in the CIS must be ordered in the CIS.

-- Documentation - Documentation of all encounters (ambulatory, inpatient, virtual, etc.) must be placed within the CIS, irrespective of how recorded (keyboard, speech recognition, dictation, transcription).
+Documentation - Documentation of all encounters (ambulatory, inpatient, virtual, etc.) must be placed within the CIS, irrespective of how recorded (keyboard, speech recognition, dictation, transcription).

-- Professional Billing - All billable services, including telephone advice and prescription refills should be recorded in the CIS for all prescribers who are required or elect to do this.
+Professional Billing - All billable services, including telephone advice and prescription refills, should be recorded in the CIS for all prescribers who are required or elect to do this.

-- Encounters - All encounters should be closed in a timely fashion and, in any case, no longer than 3 weeks after provision of service.
+Encounter Management - All encounters should be closed in a timely fashion and, in any case, no longer than 3 weeks after provision of service.